We Drive Rural Health

 - Enhancing local and new transportation options with the MHRA Volunteer Driver Program

 - Working with nontraditional forms of transportation by utilizing available, unused vehicles dedicated to community transport

 - Sharing information on government-funded programs and other resources to enhance transportation options

 - A community champion brings the program to life.
 A champion is usually a dedicated health provider but can be anyone.

 - HealthTran partners with community champions, agencies, and stakeholders to determine where people need to go, the distance to care, and gaps that need to be filled to offer accessible transportation to their clients.

 - HealthTran brings together all local transit providers into one technology platform to make scheduling rides and navigating transportation simple.

-- HealthTran recruits qualified Volunteer Drivers to supplement these options.
+- HealthTran recruits qualified Volunteer Drivers with a heart for service and desire to change lives to supplement these options.

 - Community agencies schedule rides for their clients using the HealthTran Ride Scheduling Platform by selecting the best fitting and most affordable option.

 - Many of these rides are passed on to Volunteer Drivers who pick up and transport clients to their scheduled appointments.